 Programming is primarily a function of logic, math, grammar, instructions and communication.
 Infants acquire basics of all these skills in the first few months of their life.
 Thus, it is never too early to teach the foundations of programming.
 Of course, it has to be adapted to an infant and also realize that they implement the learning years after the learning happens (just as it happens in language).

-Is This Forcing A Kid Into A Particular Career?
+Is Teaching a Kid to Code Forcing Him or Her Into A Particular Career?

 If you teach a kid language, are you forcing him into a career in linguistics?
 If you play ball with him are you forcing a sports career upon him?
 That would be silly.
 Then why is programming considered different?
 Why is not considered a basic skill that a student has to learn — just like math, language, history and poetry?
 I mean you don’t use most of what you learned in school, but it still developed your thought process.

 With that in mind, here is some stuff you can do as a parent.
 Remember that peak learning occurs well before a kid gets to school.
 You shouldn’t wait until the teens to teach the foundations.